 Netflix isn’t just one of the best video-streaming services; it’s the video-streaming service.
 There’s a huge selection of Netflix movies and TV shows for subscribers and the performance is silky smooth.
 It’s not just restricted to old favorites either, as Netflix has produced a huge amount of excellent exclusive content — though if you’re anything like us, you’ll just put The Office on again.
 This is as entertained as you can get from just $9 a month, or $16 a month if you want access to 4K content.

 Disney holds possibly the largest library of film and television properties in the world and they are all on Disney+.
 From Hamilton to The Mandalorian you’ll find something for every member of the family.
 As theatergoers are slow to return all around the globe, Disney has begun using Disney+ for major blockbusters like Mulan and Soul.
-You’ll also have access to original television shows like Wandavision.
+You’ll also have access to original television shows like Marvel’s The Falcon and the Winter Soldier.
 There’s a seven-day free trial, and it’ll cost you $6.99 a month after that — though you can pay $70 for a year in advance to save $14.
-In March 2021 this will increase to $7.99 a month or $80 yearly.
+In March 2021 this increased to $7.99 a month or $80 yearly.

-Hulu’s the place to go if you want to see the latest episodes of thousands of shows or movies, or catch up on some older classic films.
-Running shows are updated as they air, while you can often also catch live sport on here too.
+Though it only recently launched internationally, Hulu has long been one of the best streaming platforms around.
+Major network shows currently on air are typically available the next day on Hulu as well as thousands of hours of original content and a catalog of licensed TV shows.
 Hulu offers various subscription models, including one that opens up the entire streaming library for $6 a month, and another that removes midstream ads for $12 a month.
 If you’re looking to cut the cord, Hulu also offers live TV with DVR starting at $65 a month, but be aware it costs $5 more if you want to fast-forward through commercials on recorded episodes.